VATSIM-UK/uk-controller-plugin/docs/CONTRIBUTING.md

 ## Commits

-- When commiting, try to make commits "atomic".
+- When committing, try to make commits "atomic".
 That is, each task or fix in whatever you are doing should become one commit to the repository.
 This is not only useful for reviewers, but allows you to rollback specific parts of your code without loosing everything else.
 - An in-depth guide to atomic commits may be found [here](https://www.freshconsulting.com/atomic-commits/).